James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 augmentation + SupCon.
 It fixes the assignment/polarization (SupCon), improves efficiency (augmentation), and gives the best label-free TTA (crosstalk +0.52) and best fog decode at scale.
-The remaining open item is the fog labeled ceiling, which neither the augmentation nor SupCon raises — pointing back to the active-learning fallback as the only path past it.
+The remaining open item is the fog labeled ceiling, which neither the augmentation nor SupCon raises, pointing back to the active-learning fallback as the only path past it.

 ### 8.1 Three more epochs (21 -> 24) and the overtraining question